 What is the warmest fleece jacket for hiking?

-The Smartwool Anchor Line is the warmest fleece in our test group, using a heavy-weight merino-blend fleece that provides insulation comparable to a light down jacket in calm conditions.
-For hiking-specific warmth that still breathes during aerobic effort, the Patagonia R1 TechFace balances warmth and breathability better than any other option we tested.
+The Smartwool Anchor Line is the warmest fleece in this lineup, using a heavy-weight merino-blend fleece that provides insulation comparable to a light down jacket in calm conditions.
+For hiking-specific warmth that still breathes during aerobic effort, the Patagonia R1 TechFace balances warmth and breathability better than any other option in this guide.
 The warmest fleece you should actually hike in hard is a midweight option — heavy fleeces overheat quickly during sustained uphill effort.

 Can I use a fleece jacket as a standalone outer layer?